Chogunlnwza/my-portfolio/README.md

 # Hi there, I'm Panuwit Thanyadee 👋
 ### Software Developer & AI Enthusiast

 I am a Computer Science student at Rangsit University with a strong passion for solving complex problems through code.
-My core focus lies at the intersection of **Data Analytics**, **Artificial Intelligence**, and system automation.
+My core focus lies at the intersection of **Software Developer & Software Engineering.
+Passionate about Full Stack Developer, Data Analytics**, **Artificial Intelligence**, and system automation.
 I enjoy building practical solutions, from real-time computer vision models to hardware integration.

 ## 🚀 About Me
 - 🎓 Currently studying Computer Science at **Rangsit University**.